What Is a Stroke?

 - High cholesterol

-Basic changes in a person’s lifestyle can highly prevent the risk of getting a stroke.
+Basic changes in a person’s lifestyle can highly prevent the risk of getting this disease.
 Some of those are included:

 - Eat a healthy diet